stormchaserroleplaying/stormchaserRPG/Talents/Druid/Warden/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Spirits of the Wild
 You have learned to find a way home for lost fey creatures.
-As an action, you can detect the distance and direction to the nearest portal to the Hedge within 1 mile of you.
+Using 2 actions, you can detect the distance and direction to the nearest portal to the Hedge within 1 mile of you.
 You must finish a short or long rest to use this feature again.

 ### Empowered Allies